tom7/HiGHS/src/python/enums.md

 - kSolutionStatusNone: There is no solution information
 - kSolutionStatusInfeasible: The solution is not feasible
 - kSolutionStatusFeasible: The solution is feasible

+## BasisValidity

+This defines the nature of any basis information

+- kBasisValidityInvalid: There is no basisn information
+- kBasisValidityValid: The basis information is valid

 ## HighsModelStatus